bx-r0/CTF_Writeups/2019/FacebookCTF/pdfme/README.md

 ![](./images/passwd.png)

 This is the last line of the `/etc/passwd` file and shows the arbitrary file read attack was successful.
-This attack is very interesting because it can be executed through normally innate files such as a spreadsheets or word documents.
+This attack is very interesting because it can be executed through normally innate files such as a spreadsheet or word document.

 Using the home directory we can see `/home/libreoffice_admin` as the users home directory.
-With a little trial and error the file path used was `/home/libreoffice_admin/flag`.
+With a little trial and error, the file path used was `/home/libreoffice_admin/flag`.

 ![](./images/flag.png)